Enrol in your units with My Enrolment

-Your first preference to study a unit in a specific teaching period and location may not be available.
+More information: Your first preference to study a unit in a specific teaching period and location may not be available.
 If this is the case the unit will not provide any drop-down options for you to select and will display a message stating “you are unable to change the availability from the default selected for you”.
 This does not mean you have to enrol into the unit for the default availability; it just means that it is the only availability for the current academic year.

 Click Enrol at the bottom of the screen.

-Select Current enrolment on the left-hand menu to check your enrolment and Census Date.
-More information
+- Select Current enrolment on the left-hand menu to check your enrolment and Census Date.

 Get organised for the whole academic year